 All Audicus hearing aids come with a standard 2-year manufacturer warranty.
 Available colors for the RIC-style aids are beige, black, silver, or gray.

-Audicus Hearing Aid Prices
+Audicus Hearing Aid Features and Prices

-Both Omni and Spirit feature 2 directional microphones and universal auto-adaptive programs that adjust to different listening environments, amplifying close sounds while minimizing background noise.
+Both Omni and Spirit feature two directional microphones and universal auto-adaptive programs that adjust to different listening environments, amplifying close sounds while minimizing background noise.
 Omni features 16 channels, giving your hearing provider room to make the hearing aids sound just right for you.
 A soft-speech intensifier selectively amplifies soft speech sounds so that they are easier to hear and understand.

 One significant difference between Omni and Spirit is that Omni has the Speech Finder feature.
 Audicus says this technology finds and enhances speech sounds within your environment, regardless of which direction it’s coming from.
 Your hearing aids determine the location of the speech and direct the microphones to focus on the speech source.